adamalton/twistpass/chrome/README.md

-This folder will contain the code for the Google Chrome extension.
+This folder contains the code for the Google Chrome extension.